act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ### Applicability

-The rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an explicit [semantic role](#semantic-role) with a [WAI-ARIA required context role](https://www.w3.org/TR/wai-aria-1.1/#scope).
+The rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an explicit [semantic role](#semantic-role) with a [WAI-ARIA required context role](https://www.w3.org/TR/wai-aria-1.1/#scope), except if the element has an implicit semantic role that is identical to its explicit semantic role.

 ### Expectation